gromacs/gromacs/docs/install-guide/index.rst

 It is sometimes convenient to have different versions of the same
 |Gromacs| programs installed.
 The most common use cases have been single
 and double precision, and with and without MPI.
-This mechanism can also be used to install side-by-side multiple versions of mdrun_ optimized for different CPU architectures, as mentioned previously.
+This mechanism can also be used to install side-by-side multiple versions of :ref:`gmx mdrun` optimized for different CPU architectures, as mentioned previously.

 By default, |Gromacs| will suffix programs and libraries for such builds